VincentAlcazer/StatAid/README.md

 <li>

-Multivariate analysis and models for continuous and categorical outcome
+Multivariate analysis and models for continuous, categorical and time-dependant outcomes

 </li>